Calm as protest begins to wane

 Student action also lost traction with the public with Buffalo City Metro mayor Alfred Mtsi saying that although students had a valid cause their violent and destructive protests were starting to offend the public.

-Mtsi, speaking at the launch of BCM’s festive season safety plan yesterday, said the metro understood that students had a right to protest saying: “These are our children and they have genuine reasons to fight [for their education] but it should not be fought in a way which destroys other people’s property and offends and insults people.
+Mtsi, speaking at the launch of BCM’s festive season safety plan yesterday, said the metro understood that students had a right to protest saying: “These are our children and they have genuine reasons to fight but it should not be fought in a way which destroys other people’s property and offends and insults people.
 We are very concerned.